i18next/i18next-xhr-backend/README.md

 [![Bower](https://img.shields.io/bower/v/i18next-xhr-backend.svg)]()
 [![David](https://img.shields.io/david/i18next/i18next-xhr-backend.svg?style=flat-square)](https://david-dm.org/i18next/i18next-xhr-backend)

 This is a simple i18next backend to be used in the browser.
-It will load resources from a backend server using xhr.
+It will load resources from a backend server using the xhr API.

 # Getting started